Carotid ultrasound examination

-Carotid ultrasound is a gentle, non-invasive, and painless method used to visualize the carotid arteries in the neck.
-These arteries supply the brain with oxygen-rich blood, and their narrowing or blockage poses a high risk of stroke.
+Carotid ultrasound is a gentle, non-invasive and painless method used to image the carotid arteries.
+These vessels supply the brain with oxygenated blood and their narrowing or occlusion poses a high risk of stroke.

 Why is carotid ultrasound important?